La Salute è in voi: Publication

 Cronaca Sovversiva first advertised La Salute è in voi on its back page in 1906, among other publications printed by the newspaper.
 It was the newspaper's most expensive pamphlet: 25¢.
 La Salute è in voi featured more prominently in later editions of the newspaper as "an indispensable pamphlet for those comrades who love self-instruction".

 The 48-page handbook is tall and oblong, bound in red covers.
 Its title, which translates to "Health Is in You!" or "Salvation Is within You!", may be an ironic reference to Christian anarchist Leo Tolstoy's The Kingdom of God Is Within You, which shares its Italian title with the bomb-making handbook.
 Unlike the Galleanisti, Tolstoy favored passive resistance and considered violence incompatible with Christian morality.
-The handbook's cover illustration is a 1893 woodcut by French artist Charles Maurin depicting the French anarchist Ravachol in front of a guillotine, growing crops, and a symbolic new dawn.
+The handbook's cover illustration is an 1893 woodcut by French artist Charles Maurin depicting the French anarchist Ravachol in front of a guillotine, growing crops, and a symbolic new dawn.

 The initial printing contains a typographical error in which an "i", displayed as "1", would severely undercut the proportion of sulfuric acid in the nitroglycerin formula; Cronaca Sovversiva later ran a correction.
 Though some historians surmised that this error led to errant explosions, realistically the incorrect formula would have produced a mess of acids rather than the much more volatile nitroglycerin.